NBISweden/workshop-reproducible-research/docs/docker.md

 docker run -it --rm -v $(pwd):/home/ my_docker_conda /bin/bash
 ```

-If you run `ls` you will see that all the files in the `git_jupyter_docker` directory are there.
+If you run `ls` you will see that all the files in the `docker` directory are there.
 Now edit `run_qc.sh` **on your host system** to download, say, 15000 reads instead of 12000.
 Then rerun the analysis with `bash run_qc.sh`.
 Tada!
 Validate that the resulting html reports look fine and then exit the container with `exit`.

 ## Distributing your images
 There would be little point in going through all the trouble of making your analyses reproducible if you can't distribute them to others.
 Luckily, sharing Docker containers is extremely easy.
 The most common way is to use [Dockerhub](https://hub.docker.com).
 Dockerhub lets you host unlimited public images and one private image for free, after that they charge a small fee.
 If you want to try it out here is how to do it: